opentofu/opentofu.org/blog/2025-10-22-help-us-test-opentofu-1-11-0-beta1.md

 The value of this password will never be stored in the plan or the state by OpenTofu.
 Because OpenTofu does not store the value in the state the resource will only update it's password value when the revision number is incremented.

-You can find more in our documentation for [Ephemerality](/docs/main/language/ephemerality/ephemeral-resources/)
+You can find more in our documentation for [Ephemerality](/docs/main/language/ephemerality/ephemeral-resources/) or [Write-Only Attributes](/docs/main/language/ephemerality/write-only-attributes/)

 ### The `enabled` Meta-Argument